-- Start A 0 to 1 transition will start the ramp soak profile.
+- Start a 0 to 1 transition will start the ramp/soak profile.
 The CPU must be in Run Mode, and the loop can be in Manual or Auto Mode.
-If the profile is not interrupted by a Hold or Jog command, it finishes normally. - Hold A 0 to 1 transition will stop the ramp/soak profile in its current state, and the SP value will be frozen. - Resume A 0 to 1 transition cause the ramp/soak generator to resume operation if it is in the hold state.
-The SP values will resume from their previous value. - Jog A 0 to 1 transition will cause the ramp/soak generator to truncate the current segment (step), and go to the next segment.
+If the profile is not interrupted by a Hold or Jog command, it finishes normally. - Hold a 0 to 1 transition will stop the ramp/soak profile in its current state, and the SP value will be frozen. - Resume a 0 to 1 transition causes the ramp/soak generator to resume operation if it is in the hold state.
+The SP values will resume from their previous values. - Jog a 0 to 1 transition will cause the ramp/soak generator to truncate the current segment (step), and go to the next segment.